 Data security is often one of the first concerns controllers will raise during due diligence.

-Under the UK GDPR, as a data processor, you must implement strong security measures to protect personal data from unauthorised access, loss, and other risks.
+Under the UK GDPR, as a data processor, you are required to implement robust security measures to protect personal data from unauthorised access, loss, and other risks.
 You need to have these safeguards in place and be prepared to explain them to your data controllers.
 For example, you may wish to consider the following measures to protect personal data you process on behalf of your customers:

-- Ensure you have formal security processes and measures in place, which may cover encryption, access control, password protocols and other safeguards to protect data.
+- Ensure you have formal security processes and measures in place, which may include encryption, access control, password protocols, and other safeguards to protect your data.

 - If your employees work remotely, controllers will want to know how you secure personal data outside the office, so clear protocols for secure connections and equivalent standards to office-based security are essential.